Judge Judy: Original format, seasons 1 through 8 (1996–2004)

-Season 9
+Season 9 (2004–2005)

 The ninth season (2004–05) was one of the few seasons in which the show underwent major remodeling when music for the show's opening, closing, and to/from commercial portions were modified.
 A remixed version of a melody from Beethoven's 5th Symphony was then adopted as the show's title sequence and closing music.
 This arrangement was composed by Non-Stop Music Productions.
 During the program's outgoing commercial bumpers (short portions of the program that took each episode to a commercial break, in the case of this program, adding previews of the remainder of the case or cases to be featured in the episode) a dramatic violin-like melody sounded in contrast to the Beethoven remix.
 When the program resumed with its incoming commercial bumper, the Beethoven remix once again played.
 Additionally, solemn violin-like striking tones sounded directly following Sheindlin's final verdict of each episode, lasting from season 9 through the remainder of the show's run.
 The graphics also began showing up in falu red.

 The intro was also changed for the ninth season as well.
 For its scenes, the Lady Justice statue is shown followed by a split screen of Sheindlin and the Statue of Liberty (over a blue background) followed by Sheindlin approaching the camera folding her arms and smiling.
 This is followed by shots of her presiding over different cases (which are shown in the scales of the Lady Justice statue in cubes).

 For much of the series outside of the initial episodes, the opening music video consisted of voice-over artist Jerry Bishop stating: "You are about to enter the courtroom of Judge Judith Sheindlin.
 The people are real.
 The cases are real.
 The rulings are final.
 This is Judge Judy."
 Originally between the statements "The rulings are final" and "This is Judge Judy" was the statement, "This is her courtroom."
 This line was dropped in 2004 when season 9 began.